 Parameter tile

-For example, suppose your dashboard includes a visualization tile showing a metric's data and value over time.
+For example, your dashboard includes a visualization tile showing a metric's data and value over time.
 You can use a parameter tile to set the time range you want to view, such as toggling between Last seven days, Last 30 days, or Last one year.
 Additionally, parameter tiles let you adjust these filter values if you want to view data from your VIP Shoppers cohort.
 When you modify a parameter, the linked tiles automatically update to reflect the changes.

 Tile configuration